 Garrett ranking technique was used to rank the reasons for adoption of drip irrigation.
 Similarly, the reasons of farmers for non-adoption of drip irrigation were also ranked.
 A set of reasons for adoption and non-adoption of drip irrigation were constructed through literature review, preliminary survey, expert’s opinion, etc. During the survey, drip irrigated farmers were asked to rank the reasons for adoption and flood irrigated farmers were asked to rank the reason for non-adoption of drip irrigation.
 The model used by Prasath et al., 2023 and Nandhini et al., 2025 was used to calculate the per cent position of each rank.

 Per cent position = 100Rij-0⋅5Nj

 where, Rij = Rank given for the ith items by the jth individual, and Nj = Number of items ranked by the jth individual.
 (Devi & Ponnarasi, 2009)

 Results and Discussions

-Table – 1.
-Demographic pattern of sample farmers